Portal about bathroom renovation. Useful tips

 goat - nanny-goat goat - goat

 A noun is an important part of speech that denotes an object or person.
-As in Russian, nouns in English answer who? what? (who what?).
-Without this part of speech, it is impossible to imagine any sentence, because the noun, one might say, along with the predicate, is the basis of any sentence.
+As in Russian, nouns in English answer the questions who? what? (who what?).
+Without this part of speech it is impossible to imagine any sentence, because the noun, one might say, along with the predicate, is the basis of any sentence.

 Nouns in English can mean completely different concepts: